sourcegraph/about/projects/sourcegraph-is-now-open-source.md

 # Sourcegraph is now open source

-Sourcegraph development is now open source at [github.com/sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph) (MIT License).
+Sourcegraph development is now open source at [github.com/sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph) (Apache-licensed).
 You can now contribute to Sourcegraph:

 * Submit PRs to the [Sourcegraph open-source project](https://github.com/sourcegraph/sourcegraph)
 * See, discuss, and propose changes to the [product roadmap](https://github.com/sourcegraph/about/tree/master/projects)